 Subverted with Garrosh Hellscream (thank the Earthmother).
 While he was appointed to the position of Warchief despite not having any tact, it also came with a long string of Break the Haughty and it's clear that most of the Horde dislikes if not hates him (hell, it's implied in Elemental Bonds that Thrall regrets appointing him).
 Slowly but surely he's begun to mature as well.

 They might have tried to give him Character Development, but fan dislike of him has caused him to become a straight villain in Mists of Pandaria.

 Darkness-Induced Audience Apathy: Cataclysm.
 A nice chunk of the player base thinks that it turned all the major lore characters into a bunch of brooding sociopaths, and anyone untouched is generally pushed into the background.
 One would believe in the war revolving around this invisible scarcity of resources had it been shown in any zone outside one (Westfall) and if almost all factional settlements hadn't gotten a makeover, contradicting this.

 The changes of the over the course of the series really rubs many people wrong.
 The fact that warmongering people like Garrosh and Varian are leaders of their respective factions, Jaina now hates the horde, and reasonable figures like Thrall or Malfurion do nothing to prevent any of it.
+Or that many races such as orcs have been Flanderized to be far more negative.
 Mostly it's to keep the Alliance and Horde war continuous.

 Demonic Spiders: If you ever encounter a guard, you had better pray that they're part of your faction.